Shining a Light on Africa’s Conservation Heroes

 To view the series, please visit Wildlife Warriors TV YouTube page.

-Now in its fourth season, NTV Wild has broadcasted more than 40 documentaries and regularly tops the Saturday night viewing ratings, often attracting more than 4 million views.
-NTV Wild Talk has brought together an impressive range of decision makers and opinion formers in stimulating discussions, often filmed in stunning locations the field, under the expert moderation of NTV’s Smriti Vidyarthi.
-Programs cover a wide range of environmental issues, including topics such as clean energy, urban wildlife and marine wildlife conservation that were seldom addressed previously by the Kenyan media.
-Participants have included overseas diplomats, government ministers, conservationists and scientists, wildlife law enforcement personnel, lawyers, economists, film makers and grass roots environmental activists.
+By the end of the fourth season, NTV Wild broadcasted more than 40 documentaries and regularly tops the Saturday night viewing ratings, often attracting more than 4 million views.
+NTV Wild Talk has brought together an impressive range of decision-makers and opinion formers in stimulating discussions, often filmed in stunning locations the field, under the expert moderation of NTV’s Smriti Vidyarthi.
+Programs cover a wide range of environmental issues, including topics such as clean energy, urban wildlife, and marine wildlife conservation that were seldom addressed previously by the Kenyan media.
+Participants have included overseas diplomats, government ministers, conservationists and scientists, wildlife law enforcement personnel, lawyers, economists, filmmakers, and grassroots environmental activists.

 To view the series, please visit the NTV Wild YouTube page.